Queensway, Wellingborough: History

-Queensway was significantly expanded in the 1960s–70s to re-house overspill population from London.
+Queensway was significantly expanded in the 1960s–70s to re-house overspill population from London in a collaborative effort between Greater London Council and Wellingborough Urban District Council, both now defunct.
 Prior to this expansion, Queensway was a medium-sized council estate, with predominantly semi-detached council houses, with a large portion of the area consisting of green land and fields.
 In 2015, the Queensway area faced a large amount of regeneration following the transfer of Wellingborough social housing from Wellingborough Council to Wellingborough Homes (now Greatwell Homes).

 Crime and poverty

 For a significant period Queensway has been known for gang related crime and violence.
 In 2021, Queensway was one of the 225 neighborhoods across the UK identified as being 'left behind' by the government.

-Public transportation
+Public transport

 The area is served by Stagecoach's W1 bus.

-Politics
+Governance

-On Wellingborough Town Council, Queensway ward is represented by Sylvia Erskine, Adam Henley and Kelly Duddridge (all Labour).
+As of November 2025, Queensway falls within the Brickhill and Queensway ward, and is represented on Wellingborough Town Council by Gavin Beales (Reform UK).
 The ward forms part of the parliamentary constituency of Wellingborough and the MP is Gen Kitchen (Labour).